 Coons graduated from Taylor in 2013 with a degree in health and physical education and currently resides in Upland, with his wife Hope.

-The 2016-2017 season is the fourth for Josh Brook as part of the men’s basketball coaching staff at Taylor University.
+The 2017-2018 season is the fifth for Josh Brooks as part of the men’s basketball coaching staff at Taylor University.